Executive Policy #8

 Responsibilities of the information owner include the following:

-- Ensuring that the appropriate security controls are implemented for safeguarding the confidentiality, integrity, and availability of institutional data
+- Ensuring that the appropriate technical, administrative, and physical controls and processes are implemented for safeguarding the confidentiality, privacy, integrity, and availability of institutional data based on the classification of the information;

-- Establishing and approving appropriate criteria for granting access to institutional data based on the appropriate level of access authorization and need-to-know
+- Establishing and approving appropriate authorization processes for granting access to institutional data based on the appropriate level of access, need-to-know, and applicable legal or regulatory requirements; and

-- Accepting the residual information security and privacy risk to the University and individuals from area or college business operations, and any actions taken to avoid, mitigate, or transfer the risk
+- Accepting the information security and privacy risk to the University and individuals from business unit operations.

 Responsibilities of the data custodian include the following:

-- Categorizing institutional data within their specific area of responsibility according to University information security and privacy policies, standards, procedures, and guidelines
+- Categorizing institutional information within their specific area of responsibility according to University information security and privacy policies, standards, procedures, and guidelines;

-- Implementing the appropriate administrative and technical safeguards to ensure the confidentiality, privacy, integrity, and availability of institutional data
+- Implementing the appropriate administrative, physical, and technical safeguards to ensure the confidentiality, privacy, integrity, and availability of institutional data;

-- Reviewing and approving requests for access to institutional data within their area of responsibility
+- Reviewing and approving requests for access to institutional data within their area of responsibility; and

-- Ensuring that area or college policies and procedures are consistent with University policies, standards, and procedures
+- Ensuring that business unit policies and procedures are consistent with University policies, standards, and procedures.

 Institutional and personal responsibilities of data users include the following:

-- Following the appropriate policies, standards, procedures, and guidelines governing the usage, security, and privacy of institutional data
+- Following the appropriate policies, standards, procedures, and guidelines governing the usage, security, and privacy of institutional data; and

 Data Authorization and Access Policy

 Access to institutional data in its many forms is vital to the successful operation of the University.
 Faculty, staff, students, and authorized University affiliates and third parties need appropriate access to University data in support of University business functions.
 In turn, all users authorized to access institutional data are obligated to appropriately use and effectively protect institutional data.
 This policy defines classifications for WSU data and provides some guidance for classifying WSU information.
-These classifications also help with determining the information security and privacy risks associated with accessing, sharing, storing, processing, and transmitting institutional data.
+These classifications provide guidance for determining institution-wide data protection standards, and the information security and privacy risks associated with collecting, accessing, sharing, storing, processing, and transmitting institutional data.

 Data Authorization and Access Policy Statement

-An individual’s access to his/her own student or employment information, however, is governed by law and is not constrained by these categories.
+An individual’s access to their own student or employment information, however, is governed by law and is not constrained by these categories.

-Institutional data must be categorized according to the following:
+Institutional information must be categorized according to the following.

-Public—Information that is currently released or approved to be released to the public without restriction by the appropriate information owner.
-Information in this classification does not need protection from unauthorized access or disclosure; however, there may be requirements to protect the integrity and availability of data in this classification.
-Examples of public information are employee directory information, public University outreach and research publications, press releases, and information on the public WSU website.
+Public—Information in this classification does not need protection from unauthorized access or disclosure; however, there may be requirements to protect the integrity and availability of data in this classification.
+See BPPM 87.01.

-Confidential—Information that is specifically protected by law, contracts, third-party agreements, or for other University business reasons as established by the appropriate information owner.
-Access may be granted to this classification of information by the appropriate information owner to only authorized personnel with a legitimate need-to-know.
-Confidential information may be released to authorized University affiliates or third parties only with explicit approval from the appropriate information owner, or as required by law.
-Unauthorized access, disclosure, or loss of integrity or availability of this information could cause significant harm to the University and its operations, assets, or individuals.
-Information in this category may include employee personnel records, financial information, donor information, intellectual property, attorney/client privileged information, information regarding critical infrastructure of physical structures and assets, and the security and infrastructure of information technology systems.
+Confidential—Access may be granted to this classification of information by the appropriate information owner to only authorized personnel with a strict need-to-know.
+Confidential information may be released to authorized University affiliates or third parties only with explicit approval from the appropriate information owner, or as required by contract or law.
+Unauthorized access, disclosure, or loss of integrity or availability of this information could cause significant harm to the University and its operations, assets, or to individuals, and may include significant reputational, legal, and financial consequences.
+See BPPM 87.01.

-Regulated—Information that is specifically protected by federal, state, local, or industry policies and/or laws and regulations, for which strict protection, use, and handling requirements are dictated.
-Access may be granted to this classification of information by the appropriate information owner to only authorized personnel with a legitimate need-to-know.
-This information may be released to affiliates or groups outside of the University community only with explicit approval from the appropriate information owner, or as required by law.
-Unauthorized access, disclosure, or loss of integrity or availability of this information could cause serious harm to the University and its operations, assets, or individuals.
-Data in this classification may be exempt from public records or other legal requests.
+Regulated—Access may be granted to this classification of information by the appropriate information owner to only authorized personnel with a strict need-to-know.
+This information may be released to affiliates or groups outside of the University community only with explicit approval from the appropriate information owner, or as required by contract or law.
+Unauthorized access, disclosure, or loss of integrity or availability of this information could cause significant or serious harm to the University and its operations, assets, or to individuals, and may include significant or serious reputational, legal and financial consequences, including civil and criminal penalties.
+See also BPPM 87.01.

 Data Usage Policy